 Urban Warfare

-The trends of population growth and urbanization have resulted in more of the world living in urban, and increasingly larger, urban areas.
+The trends of population growth and urbanization have resulted in more of the world living in and increasingly larger, urban areas.
 The urban environment poses exceptional challenges to the military for both combat and non-combat operations.
-The Madison Policy Forum conducts research to help understand the challenging nature of the urban environment.
+The Madison Policy Forum conducts research to help understand the challenging nature of operating in the urban environment.

 Products